 At its official beginning as a national denomination in 1908 the Church of the Nazarene had a little over 200 churches and 10,500 members scattered across the U.S. as well as missions outposts in Africa, Mexico, Asia.
 The Church of the Nazarene now includes congregations in more than 160 countries of the world.
-The 30,000 Nazarene churches around the world now have a total membership of more than 2.5 million.
+Today, the 30,000 Nazarene churches around the world now a total membership of more than 2.5 million.

 |The Church of the Nazarene is one of the leading missionary-sending denominations . . . [ read more ]|

 What Nazarenes believe and teach More on what Nazarenes believe 10/40 Window Searching for God's will?
 African martyr's commitment Mission trip fundraising Ten ways to ruin a short-term mission trip Nazarene Missions International resources

 Howard Culbertson, 5901 NW 81st, Oklahoma City, OK 73132

 This work is licensed under a Creative Commons Attribution 4.0 International License.
 When you use this material, an acknowledgment of the source would be appreciated.